akbhowmi/CV_AT_COSMIC_DAWN/README.md

 This is a Cosmic variance calulator for high redshift (7<z<10) galaxies.

-The calculator is within the ipython notebook "COSMIC_VARIANCE_AT_HIGH_Z.ipynp"
+The calculator is within the ipython notebook "COSMIC_VARIANCE_AT_HIGH_Z.ipynb"

 Within this, file user can input the parameters of the survey: